Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

 \subsubsection{Temperature dependence.}

-While the eigenvectors of \fref{fig:new_phase_diag} have largest eigenvalues, these are lower than one.
+While the eigenvectors of \fref{fig:new_phase_diag} have largest eigenvalues, these are lower than one, meaning that the system remains in the normal state.
 The assumption is that these eigenvalues are enhanced by lowering temperature and at some point become unity, signaling a phase transition.
 The temperature dependence of the eigenvalue is very important as a subleading eigenvalue might rise faster than the leading one.
 We studied this possibility for the $\blacktriangle$ and $\bigstar$ points of the phase diagram, which have leading eigenvectors $\bm \Delta^{\blacktriangle}({\text{B}^+_{1g}})$ and $\bm \Delta^{\bigstar}({\text{A}^-_{2g}})$.
 The results are shown in \fref{fig:b1g_a2g_temp_dep}~a) and b), respectively.
-The eigenvalues are very challenging to calculate at low temperatures where the convergence in $\textbf{k}$-points and fermionic frequencies becomes more difficult.
+The eigenvalues are very challenging to calculate at lower temperatures where the convergence in $\textbf{k}$-points and fermionic frequencies becomes increasingly difficult.
 The way the error bars are obtained is explained in Appendix~\ref{sec:eig_conv}.

-What we observe is that the eigenvalues of states with odd-$\omega$ intra-orbital components, denoted by the minus superscript in our notation, are not monotonous in temperature.
+We observe that the eigenvalues of states with odd-frequency intra-orbital components, denoted by the minus superscript in our notation, are not monotonous in temperature.
 In other words, they have a maximal value at a finite temperature.
-This re-entrance property has already been predicted in odd-$\omega$ superconductors and could lead to a metal-superconductor-metal transition induces by lowering temperature~\cite{abrahams_properties_1995, kusunose_possible_2011}.
-In our case, the maxima appear at quite high temperature, with eigenvalues still far from unity.
-Because this has not been studied a lot, it is unclear whether this behavior can be avoided with a better choice of interaction and normal state.
-In that case, the eigenvalues could be enhanced and the temperature at which it is maximum be lowered.
+This re-entrance property has been predicted in odd-frequency superconductors and could lead to a metal-superconductor-metal transition induced by temperature~\cite{abrahams_properties_1995, kusunose_possible_2011}.
+In our case, the maxima appear at high temperatures, with eigenvalues far from unity.
+Because this has not been studied a lot, it is unclear whether this behavior can be avoided with better choices of interactions and normal states, leading to enhanced maximum eigenvalues at lower temperatures.
 Otherwise, these states might never trigger a phase transition.
-However, the B$_{1g}^+$ state behaves normally and rises at lower temperatures, guaranteeing its importance as a potential state to form an accidental degeneracy.
+However, the B$_{1g}^+$ state behaves normally and rises as temperature is lowered, guaranteeing its importance as a potential state to form an accidental degeneracy.